interactive-intelligence/intro-neuro-ai/schedule.md

 ### Assignment

-- Read Linear Algebra Review and Reference **Unit 1**.
-- Watch videos provided to learn/refresh your math knowledge.
+- Read/Watch provided resources to learn/refresh your math knowledge.
 - If you are already familiar with the concepts listed above, feel free to skip them.
 I would, however, reccomend you explore linear algebra in high dimensional spaces (specifically **hyperplanes**) and revisit **partial derivatives**.

 ### Summary Questions